adidas/api-guidelines/message/foreign-key-relations.md

 }
 ```

-> NOTE: As a rule of thumb, in a HTTP message body, there SHOULD NOT be any field with trailing "_id", "_href", "_url" etc. in its name.
+> NOTE: As a rule of thumb, in an HTTP message body, there SHOULD NOT be any field with trailing "_id," "_href," "_url" etc. in its name.